 Methamphetamine and alcohol: The stimulant effects of methamphetamines can often mask the sedative effects of alcohol, which can lead an individual to drink more than they would typically consume.

 Methamphetamine and opioids: Individuals often mix meth and opioids for the polydrug combination known as “speedball”.
 Morphine is one of the most common opioids used for this combination.
 A speedball can have serious side effects and will often cause the user to have problems walking, as well as decreased response times, which can increase the risk of self-injury.

-Methamphetamine and Xanax: Anxiety is a well-known side effect from methamphetamine abuse and Xanax is often used to combat this feeling however when Xanax and meth are mixed, cardiac complications can often occur.
+Methamphetamine and Xanax: Anxiety is a well-known side effect of methamphetamine abuse and Xanax is often used to combat this feeling.
+However, when Xanax and meth are mixed, cardiac complications can often occur.